terminusdb/terminusdb-blog/_posts/2020-07-27-taking-terminusdb-to-the-bank.md

 ---
 layout: post
-title: Taking TerminusDB to The Bank
+title: Taking TerminusDB to The Bank (Part I)
 date: 2020-07-27T12:00:32.110Z
 description: Using the branch, merge and collaboration features of TerminusDB and Hub
 image: /blog/assets/uploads/cover.jpg